yashrajpahwa/netflix-homepage-react/README.md

-> This is the netflix clone made with react js
+> Just a clone of the Netflix front page when selecting movies with almost zero functionality.

 ### Features